Key Takeaways

 11. Digital Photo Frame

 Nowadays, framing up-to-date photos or flipping through photo albums is rare.
-To remind Dad of precious memories, gift a digital photo frame pre-uploaded with family pictures, which you can constantly update.
+To remind Dad of precious memories, gift a digital picture frame pre-uploaded with family photos, which you can constantly update.
 A digital photo frame can help Dad feel connected from afar.

-If your dad’s a bit more old school, you can still put together a custom photo album or scrapbook filled with his most cherished memories and milestones.
+If your dad’s old school, you can still put together a custom photo album or scrapbook filled with his most cherished memories and milestones.

 12. Personalized Calendar

 Lots of dads still prefer hanging up a wall calendar to digital calendars.
-Why not personalize their wall calendar so you can bring a smile to their face every time they check the date?
+Why not personalize his wall calendar so you can bring a smile to his face every time he checks the date?
 There are plenty of websites that’ll let you create your own calendar and customize it with family photos, birthdays, anniversaries, and other important dates.

 13. Personalized or Novelty Mug

-Almost everyone has their warm drink of choice—whether it be coffee, tea, hot chocolate, or just warm water.
-Next time your dad is enjoying their favorite beverage, give him a reason to think about you as they drink out of a personalized mug or novelty mug.
+Almost everyone has a warm drink of choice—whether it be coffee, tea, hot chocolate, or just warm water.
+Next time your dad is enjoying his favorite beverage, give him a reason to think about you as he drinks out of a personalized mug or novelty mug.
 To go with the gift, you can also include a selection of teabags, coffee grounds, or hot cocoa packets.

 Health and Wellness Gifts

 As Dad starts aging, health is probably becoming a bigger priority.
-Try researching gifts that can help older fathers prioritize their well-being.
+Try researching gifts that can help prioritize their well-being, especially if you’re looking for Father’s Day gifts for an elderly man or senior dad.

 14. Aromatherapy Diffuser